SAEONData/Open-Data-Platform/odp/api/admin/README.md

 - `ADMIN_INSTITUTION`: institution key of the institution that owns the platform
 - `DATABASE_URL`: URL of the ODP accounts database, e.g. `postgresql://odp_user:pw@host/odp_accounts`
 - `HYDRA_ADMIN_URL`: URL of the Hydra admin API
+- `CKAN_URL`: URL of the CKAN metadata management server

 ## Development quick start